 And, yes, there were desserts.
 Two of them!

 Before leaving for the hotel at three in the morning, I had to ask about the recipe for that potato salad.
 It was the only dish of the evening that I possibly had a chance to reproduce.
 It was very fun trying to figure out the names of some of the ingredients in English.

 In Bucharest, the recipe called for homemade mayonnaise.
 That's another thing I've never done before.
 (Probably never will.)
 To make this, start with salt and an egg yolk.
-Add oil a drop at a time (I have no patience for that) and stir only clockwise.
+Add oil a drop at a time (I have no patience for that.) and stir only clockwise.
+(Why?
+I have no idea.)
 Add the juice of the lemon and a taste of mustard.
 (I'll add mustard to the mayonnaise that I buy.)

 The entire surface of the salad on the platter is glazed with the mayonnaise.
 Very long slivers of the sweet pickles are coiled to decorate the base of the igloo in a series of red circles.
 Decorative flowers on top of the salad are made by piles of finely diced egg whites and garnished with sprigs of dill (or parsley) for the leaves.